 Lewis Hall houses the offices and instructional laboratories for the Department of Manufacturing and Engineering Technology.

 The Angelo and Jennette Volpe Library contributes to the mission of the university by providing the collections, services, and environments that lead to intellectual discovery and student success.
 There are many physical and digital collections, including University Archives and Special Collections as well as a selective US Federal Depository.
 The library’s TLC (Testing & Learning Center) offers testing and free tutoring.
-The Learning Support Program helps support students needing assistance in math, reading, and writing.

 The library building also houses a computer lab, printers, scanners, Information Technology Services (ITS) Help Desk, TECHcheck where students can check out laptops and other electronics, Au Bon Pain (restaurant), iCUBE, iMakerSpace, the Center for Innovative Teaching and Learning (CITL), the Office of Creative Inquiry, the Data Science & Analytics Collaboratory, a TV studio, and the Launchpad Student Success Center.